 Why should you buy this: Smartphones are as good as they last, and you need a phone that can last more than a day

-Who’s it for: People who need a phone to last more than a day
+Who’s it for: People who need a phone that can last two days

 You can check out our roundup of other smartphones with the best battery life for other alternatives.